PlayStation Now

 PlayStation Now (PS Now) was a standalone video game subscription service on consoles developed by Sony Interactive Entertainment.
 The service offered cloud gaming for PlayStation 2, PlayStation 3, and PlayStation 4 games that could be played on PlayStation 4, PlayStation 5 and Microsoft Windows computers.
 In addition, PlayStation 2, and PlayStation 4 games could be downloaded to play locally on PlayStation 4 and PlayStation 5.
 With the expansion of the PlayStation Plus service to offer additional tiers in May–June 2022, the standalone PlayStation Now subscription was shut down, but its services were incorporated into the PlayStation Plus Premium tier.

 No games could be downloaded to a PC.
 Downloaded games could be played without an internet connection, but internet connection was required for verification every few days.

-Non-PlayStation devices required a DualShock 3, 4, DualSense, or any XInput-compatible controller, such as Xbox Wireless Controller, Elite Wireless Controller or Adaptive Controller, Logitech Gamepad F310, F510 or F710, SteelSeries Stratus XL or Stratus Duo and Steam Controller, to use the service.
+Non-PlayStation devices required a DualShock 3, 4, DualSense, or any XInput-compatible controller, such as Xbox Wireless Controller, Elite Wireless Controller or Adaptive Controller, Logitech Gamepad F310, F510 or F710, Thrustmaster GP XID Pro, SteelSeries Stratus XL or Stratus Duo, Mad Catz C.A.T.
+7 and Steam Controller, to use the service.
 If members intended to stream their games, Sony recommended that players have a minimum of 5 Mbps internet connection to achieve good performance.

 History

 PlayStation Now was announced on January 7, 2014, at the 2014 Consumer Electronics Show powered by technology from Gaikai.
 At CES, Sony presented demos of The Last of Us, God of War: Ascension, Puppeteer, and Beyond: Two Souls, playable through PS Now on Bravia TVs and PlayStation Vita.
 The closed beta began in the United States on January 28 with PS3, and on May 19 was extended to PS4.

 To implement the service, Sony created a single motherboard equivalent to 8 PS3 console units into a server rack to allow the games to function, as opposed to software emulation, due to architectural complexity.

 PlayStation Now was launched in Open Beta in the United States and Canada on PS4 on July 31, 2014, on PS3 on September 18, 2014, on PS Vita and PS TV on October 14, 2014, with support for select 2014 Bravia TVs coming later in the year.
 At Gamescom 2014, SCE announced that PS Now would arrive in Europe in 2015, with the United Kingdom to be the first European country to access the service.
 On December 24, 2014, Sony announced that PlayStation Now would expand to the other electronic brands.

-On CES 2015, Sony confirmed that PlayStation Now would arrive in North America on PS4 as full release on January 13, 2015.
+On CES 2015, Sony confirmed that PlayStation Now would arrive in North America on PS4 as a full release on January 13, 2015.
 On March 7, 2015, it was revealed that PlayStation Now was accessible in Europe.
 Official beta invites for Europe started going out to PS4 owners on April 15, 2015.